 When store security observed Borrego shoplifting about $96 worth of goods, he was arrested and charged with a class B misdemeanor (theft) under Texas criminal law.
 (Opinion p.
-1) Borrego, who at the time was an 8-year employee with Department of Homeland Security (DHS) serving as a Senior Border Patrol Agent, admitted to the shoplifting.
+1) Borrego, who at the time was an 8-year employee with the Department of Homeland Security (DHS) serving as a Senior Border Patrol Agent, admitted to the shoplifting.
 The criminal charge was later dropped, but the agency’s discipline review board initiated his removal for “conduct unbecoming a border patrol agent.” (p.
 2)

 Borrego appealed to the Merit Systems Protection Board.
 The Administrative Judge concluded that the agency had made its case, there was a nexus between the shoplifting misconduct and the efficiency of the service, and removal was reasonable under the circumstances. (p.2)